wazuh/wazuh-documentation/source/gcp/prerequisites/credentials.rst

-Check the :doc:`gcp-pubsub </user-manual/reference/ossec-conf/gcp-pubsub>` and :doc:`gcp-bucket </user-manual/reference/ossec-conf/gcp-bucket>` sections from the ossec.conf reference page for more information about the ``<credentials_file>`` and many other available parameters.
+Check the :doc:`gcp-pubsub </user-manual/reference/ossec-conf/gcp-pubsub>` and :doc:`gcp-bucket </user-manual/reference/ossec-conf/gcp-bucket>` sections from the ossec.conf reference page for more information about the ``<credentials_file>`` and other available parameters.